 J: Are those places all free, or are there admission charges?

-D&L: Most hikes on Maui are free, except hiking in the Haleakala National Park ($10 per car park admission fee), or on private property which may require entry fees.
+D&L: Most hiking in Maui is free, except hiking in the Haleakala National Park ($25 per car park admission fee), or on private property which may require entry fees.
 When we hiked the swinging bridges, which was on private property, the entry fee was $3.